sam81/BDF.jl/doc/intro.rst

 Beware that JBDF does not check that you have sufficient RAM to read all the data in a BDF file.
-If you try to read a file that is too big for your hardware, you system may become slow or unresponsive.
+If you try to read a file that is too big for your hardware, your system may become slow or unresponsive.
 Initially try reading only a small amount of data, and check how much RAM that uses.